x821938/elog/README.md

 **Key features of the ElogPlus library include:**

 - Output to one or more devices: spiffs, sd card, syslog or serial.
-- Each message can be given a log level (DEBUG, INFO, NOTICE, WARNING, ERROR, CRITICAL, ALERT, EMERGENCY).
+- Each message can be given a log level (VERBOSE, TRACE, DEBUG, INFO, NOTICE, WARNING, ERROR, CRITICAL, ALERT, EMERGENCY, ALWAYS).
 - Super fast logging
   1. Logging is fast because messages are queued in your app, and then handled later in background by the logging library
   1. If a message is not outputted it takes around 0.5 μs